gamepad-coder/gamepad-coder.github.io/Documentation/o~SourceFiles/Documentation.rst.txt

 .. toctree::
-   :maxdepth: -1
+   :maxdepth: 3
    :caption: AutoHotkey:
-   :titlesonly:

-   What is AutoHotkey? <AutoHotkey/index>
+   What is AutoHotkey? <AutoHotkey/What_is_AutoHotkey/index>
-   AutoHotkey/Object-Oriented GUI Framework/index.rst
    AutoHotkey/Utilities/index.rst